Revision of the Lists of Electors

 Elections Canada produces preliminary lists of electors for federal elections, by-elections and referendums, using information from the National Register of Electors.
 Returning officers then update the lists for each riding during the revision period.

 The National Register of Electors is a database of Canadians who are qualified to vote.
-It contains basic information about each person – name, sex, date of birth and address.
+It contains basic information about each person – name, gender, date of birth, address, and unique identifier.
 The Register may also be used to produce lists of electors for provinces, territories, municipalities and school boards that have signed agreements for that purpose, as permitted by the Canada Elections Act and provincial statutes.

 The revision period usually begins 33 days before election day.
 This 28-day period ends at 6:00 p.m. on the sixth day before election day.